jtdocter27/Bioinformatics-/README.md

 ## MetaCyc Smarttable Download
 Pulls a premade metacyc smart table and gets rid of the STRING THEY PUT IN THE MIDDLE OF THE TABLE so you can actually use the data

+## SPLENDA
+Takes in BRENDA's entire JSON file and outputs a file that is just EC numbers and their Inhibitors.
+Can be tweaked to output other information stored in the JSON that is on the same key level as inhibitor.